An introduction to Big Data – the basics, the benefits and the security.

 ‘Big Data’ is a concept so prominent that it has implications for everyone, from your Grandma to your CEO.

 With the data centres of today occupying an area of land equal in size to almost 6,000 football fields, the world of technology is thriving.
-Advancements in cloud technology along with the easy access to the Internet has made the accessing, analyzing and storing of data simpler than catching a bus.
+Advancements in cloud technology along with the easy access to the Internet has made the accessing, analysing and storing of information simpler than catching a bus.
 So it only makes sense for all of us to have a working understanding of the concept.

 A basic definition: